 The modules were constructed in 16 weeks and were installed over one weekend to ensure site disruption to the hospital, patients and visitors was kept to a minimum as the carpark remained operational during this period.

 Modscape worked closely with the client and consultant team to deliver a modern health care facility with a combined modular space of over 1200sqm housing additional patient rooms and associated staff amenities.

 The 32 private rooms, each with their own ensuite, are flooded with natural light and provide a sense of calm required for any hospital stay.

-The resulting home maximises space in a humble and understated layout, taking cues from the original dwelling.
-The new home adheres to a similar footprint, incorporating existing elements including the sandstone footings.
+The resulting modular home maximises space in a humble and understated layout, taking cues from the original dwelling.
+The new modular home adheres to a similar footprint, incorporating existing elements including the sandstone footings.